-John holds a master’s degree in business administration from the Kellogg Graduate School of Management at Northwestern University, a bachelor’s degree in finance from the University of Colorado, and has four honorary doctorates including from McGill University and the University of San Francisco.
-He also serves on the advisory board of the Clinton Global Initiative and the Board of Directors for Net Impact and One Acre Fund.
+John holds a master’s degree in business administration from the Kellogg Graduate School of Management, a bachelor’s degree in finance from the University of Colorado, and has received four honorary Ph.D.’s from schools including McGill University and the University of San Francisco.
+He has served on the advisory board of the Clinton Global Initiative and the Board of Directors for Net Impact and One Acre Fund.
 He currently serves on the advisory boards of Global Citizen Year, New Story and Possible Health.

 In 1998, John Wood was a rising executive at Microsoft when he took a vacation that changed his life.
 What started as a trekking holiday in Nepal became a spiritual journey and then a mission to found Room to Read, following his passion to bring access to quality education to every child regardless of where they were born.
 Available for purchase on Amazon.

 In this inspiring sequel, the worldwide team at Room to Read tackles the organization’s next steps—the challenges of balancing business expansion and integrity, raising funds in a difficult economy, and expanding Room to Read’s mission in a quest to provide access to local language children’s books and quality education.Available for purchase on Amazon.